max-bytes/omnikeeper/docs/source/attributes.md

  ![Attributes over time](assets/drawio/overview-attributes-time-Seite-1.svg)

+Depending on what timestamp is used for querying, a different set of attributes would be returned.
+When querying for the latest timestamp, the returned attribute values would be "1", "3", "7" and "5" (in order of diagram columns, left-to-right).
+But when querying for an earlier point in time, attributes added later would not appear in the result anymore and older attributes would show instead.

+Note how in the third column, the attribute with value "7" is not eligible for deletion even though it is older than the threshold.
+This is because it is also the latest version of this attribute, making it a currently active attribute and hence, not eligible for deletion.

 ## Attributes and Changesets
 Each attribute is part of exactly one changeset.
 Because changes to attributes are done by inserting new ("versions" of) attributes, changes can only occur through a changeset (exception: online layers, generators).